DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

 ## Problem 2: Paired permutation tests

-Quinn Stewart (2013) collected data on unemployment rates and percentage of high school graduates in the counties of California and Minnesota (year 2000).
+Tonya Piergies (2019) collected data on a sample of elite beer milers: professional runners who competed in “beer mile” races.
+These runners drink a can of beer, run a quarter mile, and then repeat three more times.
 Let's load the data into the R session.

 ```r